What is a gift in a will?

 Can I fund a specific research project using my legacy gift?

-While we encourage gifts to be left to PetSavers’ ‘general charitable purposes’ to give us the flexibility to apply your donation to the pet care research area of greatest need.
-There are some specific health areas you can contribute to should you wish, these include:
+We encourage gifts to be left to BSAVA PetSavers’ ‘general charitable purposes’ to give us the flexibility to apply your donation to the pet care research area of greatest need.
+However, there are some specific health areas you can contribute to should you wish, these include:

 - Cardiovascular and respiratory diseases